20 Incredible Facts About Meteora Monasteries, Greece

 Now we’re getting to the most exciting stuff.
 In this section, you’ll find the most interesting and fun facts about the Meteora Monasteries.
 Let’s discover in detail what treasures each complex keeps and what makes them unique.

-2. St. Nicholas Anapausas is the tiniest and coziest of the Meteora Monasteries.
+- St. Nicholas Anapafsas is the tiniest and coziest of the Meteora Monasteries.
 It’s also the hardest to reach.
 An extremely steep path, alternating with even steeper stairs, leads to the smallest and least visited but unique and surprisingly welcoming of the Meteora Monasteries.
 It’s located closest to Kalambaka and Kastraki.
-Often overlooked on the way to its bigger neighbors, St. Nicholas Anapausas Monastery is a true oasis of solitude and tranquillity.
+Often overlooked on the way to its bigger neighbors, St. Nicholas Anapafsas Monastery is a true oasis of solitude and tranquillity.

 The monolith Meteora rock formations rise hundreds of feet from the ground, withstanding the forces of nature for millions of years.
 On top of them, in the 14th century, monks built the East-Orthodox Meteora Monasteries.
 The structures defy the laws of gravity and look like they’re levitating in the air.